lambdaofgod/ml-bigdata-fp/PyData-Warsaw-2017.md

 ## Other
 ----

 Some other topics covered on the conference included boosting (a talk on XGBoost, LightGBM and Catboost), natural language processing (introductory talk, neural translation, and one on Slavic languages).
+There was also one talk that wasn't on Python - it was on Julia (this language is also sponsored by NumFocus).

 ----
 ## Conclusion
 ----
-It was real fun to attend PyData Warsaw 2017 conference.
-If you're into Python ecosystem for data science you could talk with developers of your favourite libraries (and get the stickers).
+It was real fun to attend PyData Warsaw 2017 conference if you're into Python data science tools.
+You could talk with developers of your favourite libraries (and get the stickers too).
 The venue was all right.
-One small hiccup was that coffee/tea tables were sometimes not available and it wasn't written anywhere, sometimes making these beverages hard to obtain.
+One small hiccup was that coffee/tea tables were occasionally not available and it wasn't clear when it's going to happen, sometimes making these beverages hard to obtain.

+In general NumFocus/PyData people put a lot of work into this and it resulted in great conference - many thanks to them!